History of New England: Industrialization

 New England was an early center of the industrial revolution.
-The Beverly Cotton Manufactory was the first cotton mill in America, founded in Beverly, Massachusetts, in 1787, and was considered the largest cotton mill of its time.
+The Beverly Cotton Manufactory was the first cotton mill in America, founded in Beverly, Massachusetts in 1787; it was considered the largest cotton mill of its time.
 Technological developments and achievements from the Manufactory led to the development of other, more advanced cotton mills, including Slater Mill in Pawtucket, Rhode Island.
 Several textile mills were already underway during the time.
 Towns became famed as centers of the textile industry, such as Lawrence, Massachusetts, Lowell, Massachusetts, Woonsocket, Rhode Island, and Lewiston, Maine, following models from Slater Mill and the Beverly Cotton Manufactory.

 Textile manufacturing in New England was growing rapidly, which caused a shortage of workers.
 Recruiters were hired by mill agents to bring young women and children from the countryside to work in the factories, and thousands of farm girls left their rural homes in New England to work in the mills between 1830 and 1860, hoping to aid their families financially, save up for marriage, and widen their horizons.
 They also left their homes due to population pressures to look for opportunities in expanding New England cities.
 The majority of female workers came from rural farming towns in northern New England.
 Immigration also grew along with the growth of the textile industry—but the number of young women working in the mills decreased as the number of Irish workers increased.